ton-community/ton-docs/docs/develop/smart-contracts/security/things-to-focus.md

 ### 1. Name collisions

-Func variables and functions may contain almost any legit character.
+FunC variables and functions may contain almost any legit character.
 I.e. `var++`, `~bits`, `foo-bar+baz` including commas are valid variables and functions names.

-When writing and inspecting a Func code, Linter should be used.
+When writing and inspecting a FunC code, Linter should be used.

 - [IDE plugins](/develop/smart-contracts/environment/ide-plugins/)